Cross-validation for change-point regression: pitfalls and solutions: Numerical experiments

 \subsection{Sensitivity to locations of large changes}

 Here we consider a setting with $n = 2048$ observations and $K = 11$ change-points.
-The signal, shown in Figure~\ref{fig:largerExample}, has change-points at $204, 470, 778, 878, 883, 894, 984, 1414, 1638, 1680, 1740$ and function values $-2.32, 15.98, 5, 20, 0, 70, 0, -15, -7.32, 8.42, -2.93, 4.76$.
+The signal, shown in Figure~\ref{fig:largerExample}, has change-points at $204, 470, 778, 878, 883, 894, 984, 1414, 1638, 1680, 1740$ and function values $-2.32$, $15.98$, $5$, $20$, $0$, $70$, $0$, $-15$, $-7.32$, $8.42$, $-2.93$, $4.76$.
 To form the observations, we add to the signal $\mathcal{N}(0, \sigma^2)$ errors with $\sigma = 7$.
 We also consider a modified signal where the change-point at $883$ is shifted to $884$, an even location.

-We see that COPPS performs poorly compared to PELT and FDRSeg when the large change is at an odd location, both in terms of estimation of $K$ and MISE; in contrast, the new cross-validation approaches perform well in both settings, with $5$-fold $\operatorname{CV}_{(1)}$ the best among these.
-This is mirrored in the additional results presented in Appendices~\ref{sec:simulationUnderestimation}~and~\ref{sec:simulationOverestimation}.
-In view of this, we omit future results for $\operatorname{COPPS}$ and the other cross-validation variants, presenting only results for $5$-fold $\operatorname{CV}_{(1)}$ and the remaining competitors in the following.
+We see that COPSS performs poorly compared to PELT and other change-point procedures when the large change is at an odd location, both in terms of estimation of $K$ and MISE; in contrast, the new cross-validation approaches perform well in both settings, with $5$-fold $\operatorname{CV}_{(1)}$ the best among these.
+This is mirrored in the additional results presented in Sections~\ref{sec:simulationUnderestimation}~and~\ref{sec:simulationOverestimation} in the supplementary material.